Skip to main content

 All relevant NGOs and knowledge centres participate in expert groups or the Advisory Board.

-Additionally, private partners in the telecommunication sector - large ISP's, mobile providers and the hosting sector - are supporting the centre, both financially and by taking part in the working groups and Advisory Board.
+Additionally, private partners in the telecommunication sector - large ISP's, mobile providers and the hosting sector - are supporting the centre, either financially and by taking part in the working groups and Advisory Board.